0xVikasRushi/zk-proof-of-age/README.md

-# Sample Zero knowledge Proofs with Circom,Snarkks and Solidity
+# Sample Zero knowledge Proofs with Circom,Snarkjs and Solidity

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.